HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 ### Intended Applications

-Like the abstract FHIR Resource definition, this guide provides a foundation for a variety of security labeling capabilities that systems may find useful to communicate the policy governing  information conveyed by concrete Resources.
+This guide provides a foundation for a variety of security labeling capabilities that systems may find useful to communicate the policy governing  information conveyed by concrete Resources.
 This IG is policy-agnostic.

 Generally, this guide is not intended or expected to be implemented except as a tool to enable development of use case specific security labels.